 As we live this school year out together as a community of charity, always mindful of how our words, actions, and thoughts impact our ability to keep our doors open, we have successfully managed our COVID-19 cases without additional spread.
 We know from our experience with COVID-19 and data on our students that our protocols have worked well.
 Student exposure has not been the result of events during the school day, there have been no hospitalizations, no spread from one positive case to another, and remote learning has bridged the gap for those in quarantine.

 Our COVID-19 response plan for managing active cases, contact tracing, and quarantine, following the Department of Public Health (DPH) guidelines to avoid spread within our community, continues to prove a wise course of action.
-All of our mitigation efforts are working, and our students continue to comply with the protocols.
-Our COVID-19 Task Force continues to meet, advise, and guide our decisions moving forward.
+All of our mitigation efforts are working, and overall, students continue to comply with the protocols.

 Please continue to refer back to this page regularly for updated information on COVID-19 and our mitigation efforts at Pinecrest Academy.
 Questions can be directed to our COVID-19 Task Force Coordinator, Charlene Dougal, at email@example.com